Byzantine Empire under the Theodosian dynasty: Theodosius II, 408-450

 Theodosius II, sometimes nicknamed "the Younger", became Eastern Roman Emperor at the age of seven following the death of his father Arcadius in 408.
-Praetorian Prefect Anthemius continued to act as a power behind the throne, during whose tenure the Theodosian Walls of Constantinople were completed.
+Praetorian Prefect Anthemius continued to act as a power behind the throne, during whose tenure the Theodosian walls of Constantinople were completed.

 The older sister of Theodosius, Pulcheria, was proclaimed Augusta and became regent in 414 AD.
 Though the regency ended in 416 and Theodosius became Augustus himself, Pulcheria remained a strong influence within the government.
-Influenced by Pulcheria and fuelled by an increasing interest in Christianity, Theodosius went to war against the Sassanid Empire in the early 420s, on the pretext of persecuting Christians.
-He was forced to allow a stalemate however, as the Huns were marching on Constantinople.
+Influenced by Pulcheria and fueled by an increasing devotion to Christianity, Theodosius went to war against the Sassanid Empire in the early 420s, on the pretext of defending Christians from persecution.
+He was forced to accept a stalemate however, as the Huns were marching on Constantinople.
 The wars with the Huns were usually composed by Hunnic raids being followed by significant payments by the Eastern Empire so that the Huns would remain at peace with the Romans.

 The death of Honorius of the West in 423 led Theodosius to supporting and eventually installing Valentinian III as Western Emperor in 425.
 To strengthen ties between East and West, Licinia Eudoxia, daughter of Theodosius, was betrothed to Valentinian.

 Theodosius died in 450 as the result of a riding accident and was succeeded by Marcian, husband of his sister Pulcheria, as Eastern Emperor.